Sign In Register

 Healthcare Facilities15

-Glenfield has an average annual temperature of 42°F (6°C).
+Glenfield has a cool climate with an average annual temperature of 42°F (6°C).
 Winters average 11°F in January while summers reach 70°F in July.
-The area enjoys 253 sunny days per year.
+The area gets 253 sunny days per year, above the national average.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 1,497 feet.

 Temperature